clasei/clasei/README.md

 Thoughts?
 Write to → [**clasei@proton.me**](mailto:clasei@proton.me)

-Make a nice day, one line at a time!
+Make a nice day, one line at a time.